lneely/acme-claude/README.md

 ## Troubleshooting

 ### Claude not respecting permissions
-- Check that permissions show correctly with `Claude-Permissions`
+- Check that permissions show correctly by middle-clicking "Permissions"
 - Verify that both allowed and denied tools are being set
-- Try `Claude-Reset` to clear any cached context
+- Try middle-clicking "Reset" to clear any cached context

 ### Windows not appearing
 - Ensure acme is running